scheron/bot-doc/assets/en/creating-connection.md

 ## BYBIT

 Connection to Bybit exchange markets: Inverse Perpetual, USDT Perpetual, and Inverse Futures.
 The robot supports only Websocket and REST API connections.
 Market data connection is activated as described in the [Setting up connections](getting-started.md#connection-setup) chapter.
+The account must be in `One-Way mode`.
 Transactional connection parameters are described below.

 ### Name <Anchor :ids="['tc.BYBIT.name']" />